KokiriChild/Elevator/README.md

 # Elevator
+## Unofficial Update by XxHarvzBackxX
+### Fixed to work with SDV 1.5.4 and Harmony 2.0
 SMAPI mod that adds a hotel building to Stardew Valley for holding unlimited farmhand cabins.
 This mod is created for the StardewValley Server: http://sdvs.ovh/